qiaoqiaoLF/MxDNA/README.md

 # MxDNA

-This is the repositroy for *Model Decides How to Tokenize: Adaptive DNA Sequence Tokenization with MxDNA*.
+This is the repository for *Model Decides How to Tokenize: Adaptive DNA Sequence Tokenization with MxDNA*.